jeffreysbrother/uncss-integration/README.md

 ##Comments/Questions##

-Compared to my first attempt to create a Grunt scaffolding tool with uncss capability, this lightly modified Yeoman 'pseudo-generator' with Gulp includes the following *additional* tools:
+Compared to my first attempt to create a Grunt scaffolding tool with uncss capability, this lightly modified Yeoman 'pseudo-generator' with Gulp includes the following *additional* tools and features:

 * HTML5 Boilerplate
 * Modernizr